Jagreath/fresh-poe-filter/README.md

 ## Overview

-I put this filter together because I didn't really care for the extensive visual rules that many filters use to illustrate item properties.
-I just want to know if I care to pick an item up, and I want items to be visually distinct.
+I made this filter because I (personally) found a lot of filters do a bit *too* much.
+I just want to know if an item should be picked up.

 So I tried to generally limit my rules and use a palette of five colors only.

-### Standard Filter
+### The Base Filter
 The initial filter I made.
 Shows a reasonable number of items, with more focus on influened items and the "best" bases otherwise.

 ### Soft Filter
 This version of the filter shows a lot of rares.
 I use this when starting a league, and often in SSF.

 ### Level Filter
-A leveling filter that limits equipment drops to near-level ranges.
+A leveling filter that limits equipment drops to (mostly) near-level ranges.

 ### Hard Filter
-This version of the filter tries to limit equipment more, as well as hiding some of the lower value currencies.
+A more restrictive version of the base filter.